Microsoft Power BI for WordPress

 - Sign in with Microsoft to your WordPress website.

 - The WPO365 plugin only supports the embedding of Power BI content using a Service principal.
 Authentication using a master account is not supported.
 This also means that content must reside in new workspaces (and that traditional workspaces are not supported).

-- You do not need to register a new App in Azure AD.
-Instead you can use the existing Service Principal that you registered initially when you configured the single sign-on feature and possible other integrations e.g. with SharePoint Online, Yammer etc.
+- You should not register a new App in Azure AD.
+Instead you can use the existing App registration (= Service Principal) that you registered initially when you configured the single sign-on feature and possible other integrations e.g. with SharePoint Online, Yammer etc.

 When you see an error that states "...
 No authorization code and refresh token found when trying to get an access token for https://graph.microsoft.com/User.Read.
 The current user must sign out of the WordPress website and log back in again to retrieve a fresh authorization code that can be used in exchange for access tokens ..."
 Then please sign out of your WordPress website and immediately sign back in (with Microsoft) into your site.
 This will ensure that the plugin retrieved a fresh set of access tokens on your behalf.